Introduction

 Identification of the area in which expert evidence will be sought

-8. Core Participants will initially be informed of the Inquiry’s intention to obtain expert evidence and will be informed of the type of expert and broad topic areas in respect of which instruction is proposed.
+8. Core Participants will be informed of the Inquiry’s intention to obtain expert evidence and will be informed of the type of expert and broad topic areas in respect of which instruction is proposed.

 - The type of expert whose instruction is proposed; and